 1822 – 1920

 One of the first logos contained the phrase “BANK OF MONTREAL,” written in thin letters with long serifs.
-Both “O” s looked like a perfectly circular ring and were above the line level.
-The base color was black, but sometimes gray and white shades appeared if the word mark became the basis for the metal sign.
+Both “O” s looked like perfectly circular rings and were above the line.
+The base color was black, but sometimes gray and white shades appeared when the word mark served as the basis for the metal sign.

 1920 – 1945

-Thin and tall serif letters were retained.
-But there were also certain differences.
-For example, the font is now the same: the small “O” has disappeared, and in its place, a full-fledged letter has appeared, matching in size with the rest of the characters.
-At the bottom, the designers placed the year the bank was founded – “1817”.
-The inscription has been aligned to the center.
-The color of the logo is monochrome.
+Thin and tall serif letters were retained, but there were also certain differences.
+For example, the font is now the same: the small “O” has disappeared, and in its place a full-fledged letter has appeared, matching the rest of the characters in size.
+At the bottom, the designers placed the year the bank was founded, “1817.”
+The inscription has been centered.
+The logo’s color is monochrome.

 1937 – 1943